 A weekly routine of vacuuming the carpet and fabrics throughout the vehicle is recommended.
-Doing this will prevent an accumulation of dirt that can detract from the materials appearance and shorten its life.
+Vacuuming will prevent an accumulation of dirt that can detract from the materials appearance and shorten its life.
 Remember to empty or replace vacuum bags before they become half full.
 In carpet areas that receive the most sunlight, close the curtains frequently to prevent fading.
-And act quickly when anything is spilled or dropped on the carpet.
+Act quickly to clean up when anything is spilled or dropped on the carpet.